thirdreplicator/raku-orm/README.md

 * saves each attribute separately to avoid accidental saving of large attributes (e.g. a article body).
 * delete updates references in related associations.

-The current version supports habtm and has-many/belongs-to relationships.

 ## USAGE (please see tests for more details)